reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 />
 ```

-The above example binds the validation callback inline and so it will pass a new function prop every time it renders- effectively bypassing `shouldComponentUpdate` entirely.
+The above example binds the validation callback inline and so it will pass a new function prop every time it renders– effectively bypassing `shouldComponentUpdate` entirely.
 [Here is a demo](codesandbox://when-to-use-derived-state/derived-state-anti-pattern) that uses a timer to illustrate this problem.
-Since you can't prevent others from using your component this way, it's inherently fragile.
+Because it might break at any time your component needs to accept new props, this design pattern is inherently fragile.

 Hopefully it's clear by now why unconditionally overriding state with props is a bad idea.
 But what if we were to only update the state when the email prop changes?
 We'll take a look at that pattern next.